ThanawatTS/snake/README.md

 <br />
 <br />
 <br />
-We using Command Pattern Principle // Singleton </br>
+We using Command Pattern Principle and Singleton </br>
 and </br>
 We Single responsibility priciple, Open and Close principle , interface ingretation principle </br>
 <br />